kedacore/keda-docs/content/scalers/postgresql.md

 **Password Authentication:**

-- `password` - Postgres password to authenticate with
+- `password` - Postgresql password to authenticate with

 ### Example